linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 p^* = \frac{1 - d}{u - d} \tag{21}
 $$

 We call $p^*$ the risk-neutral probability of an increase in the stock price.
 You can verify that $0 < p^* < 1$ (this follows from inequality 4), so that $p^*$ looks like a probability.
-Using equation (5), and the fact that  $C = \Delta S + B$ , we can rewrite equation (3) as
+Using equation (3), and the fact that $C = \Delta S + B$, we can rewrite equation (3) as

 $$
 C = e^{-rh}(p^* C_u + (1 - p^*) C_d) \tag{24}
 $$

 Because $p^*$ and $1 - p^*$ are both positive and sum to one, the term $p^* C_u + (1 - p^*) C_d$ looks like an expected cash flow computed using the risk-neutral probability.
 This expected cash flow is then discounted using the risk-free rate.
-The pricing procedure illustrated in equation (6), in which a risk-neutral expected value is discounted at the risk-free rate, is called risk-neutral valuation.
+The pricing procedure illustrated in equation (24), in which a risk-neutral expected value is discounted at the risk-free rate, is called risk-neutral valuation.

-We can also use equation (6) to compute forward and prepaid forward prices.
-If we substitute next period's possible stock prices in place of the option prices in equation (6), after some algebra we obtain
+We can also use equation (24) to compute forward and prepaid forward prices.
+If we substitute next period's possible stock prices in place of the option prices in equation (24), after some algebra we obtain

 $$ e^{-r h} \left[ p^* u S + (1 - p^*) d S \right] = S e^{-\delta h} \tag{7}
 $$